Canada's Trudeau under growing pressure to get NAFTA deal done

 Doug Ford, the premier of Ontario - Canada’s most populous province and center of the auto industry - will meet Canadian negotiators on Wednesday to express his concerns.

 “You’re all hearing the rumors that we are hearing, that maybe they don’t want a deal.
-So we’re going down there to say that ‘You bloody well need to get a deal’,” Ontario trade minister Jim Wilson said on Monday, adding that a million Ontario jobs rely directly on NAFTA.
+So we’re going down there to say that ‘You bloody well need to get a deal’,” Ontario trade minister Jim Wilson said on Monday.

 Trudeau’s Liberals have no chance of winning a federal election set for October 2019 unless they do well in Ontario.